rohkumar-dev/Invasion/README.md

 ---

-## Future Improvements
+## Potential Add-ons and Future Improvements

-- Additional maps and environments.
-- More alien types with advanced behaviors.
-- Utility and mobility items to enhance gameplay.
+- **Mobility Items**: Thrusters, jetpacks, and shields to enhance gameplay.
-- Multiplayer support.
+- **Additional Maps**: More levels for variety and replayability.
+- **New Alien Types**: Advanced behaviors and abilities for added challenge.
+- **Utility Items**: Defensive tools like barriers and decoys.
+- **Multiplayer Support**: Cooperative and competitive modes.
+- **Gameplay Enhancements**: Expanded upgrade systems and weapon modifications.

 ---